MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 ---
 title: Debug your Teams app
+author: surbhigupta
-description: In this module, learn how to debug your Teams app locally in Teams Toolkit and key features of Teams Toolkit ms.author: surbhigupta ms.localizationpriority: high ms.topic: overview ms.date: 03/21/2022
+description: In this module, learn how to debug your Teams app locally in Teams Toolkit and key features of Teams Toolkit ms.author: v-amprasad ms.localizationpriority: high ms.topic: overview ms.date: 03/21/2022
 ---

-# Debug your Teams app locally
+# Debug your Microsoft Teams app locally

-Teams Toolkit helps you to debug and preview your Teams app locally.
+Microsoft Teams Toolkit helps you to debug and preview your Teams app locally.
 Debug is the process of checking, detecting, and correcting issues or bugs to ensure the program runs successfully.
-Visual Studio Code allows you to debug tab, bot, message extension, and Azure Functions.
+Microsoft Visual Studio Code allows you to debug tab, bot, message extension, and Azure Functions.
 Teams Toolkit supports the following debug features:

 * [Start debugging](#start-debugging)
 * [Multi-target debugging](#multi-target-debugging)